 Iowa motorcyclists, like all motorists, must abide by the rules of the road.
 Some of those rules apply to all drivers.
-Obeying the speed limit, abiding by road signs, and having the appropriate driver’s license and vehicle insurance, for example, are things that all drivers must do.
+Obeying the speed limit, abiding by road signs, and having the appropriate vehicle insurance, for example, are things that all drivers, including motorcycle riders, must do.

-There Are Some Iowa State Laws Specific to Riders
+Iowa State Laws Specific to Riders on the Road

 - The use of headlights during the day.